 Rules

 Mahjong is a traditional game with pluralistic rules.
-Each region can have different rules, score different sets, or even use different tiles!
-While there are some basic rules most variants will follow, don't be surprised if the variant you play does not follow some rules written in the section.
+Each region can have different rules, score different sets, or even use different tiles.
+To add to the confusion, each group of players may also have their own house rules.
+Here we describe some basic rules most variants will follow, but don't be surprised if the variant you play does not follow some rules written in the section.

 Mahjong may have been the inspiration for rummy and related card games, so if you are familiar with games in that family, you will have an easy time understanding mahjong.